Philippus/elastic4s/README.md

 client.execute {
     create index "places" mappings (
-        "cities" as (
+        mapping("cities") as (
-            "id" typed IntegerType,
+            keywordField("id"),
-            "name" typed StringType boost 4,
+            textField("name") boost 4,
-            "content" typed StringType analyzer StopAnalyzer
+            textField("content") analyzer StopAnalyzer
         )
     )
 }
 ```

 Then Elasticsearch is configured with those mappings for those fields only.
 It is still fully dynamic and other fields will be created as needed with default options.
-Only the fields specified will be "fixed".
+Only the fields specified will have their type preset.

 More examples on the create index syntax can be [found here](guide/createindex.md).